ProjectOpenSea/seaport/docs/ZoneDocumentation.md

 An example zone contract implementation can be found at `/contracts/zones/PausableZone.sol`.

-The `PausableZone` contract can be used by its controller to cancel orders, execute fulfillment on restricted order, and pause all orders which use it as a zone.
+The `PausableZone` contract can be used by its controller to cancel orders, execute fulfillment on restricted orders, and pause all orders which use it as a zone.

 ## Ideas